ykhedar/gps-box/ReadMe.md

 sudo nano /etc/fstab
 ```

-# Don't
+# Don't do the following
-- Don't remove the Event, gps-box folders and the *.ovpn file found in the /home/debian of the boxes
+- Don't remove the gps-box folders and the *.ovpn file found in the /home/debian of the boxes

 # Important points: